European and international institutions

 European Agency for Safety and Health at Work (EU-OSHA)

 INRS is also EU OSHAs’ partner in France for implementing the job-specific applications of the Online interactive Risk Assessment (OiRA) tool.
 This project, deployed by EU-OSHA, provides partners (public authorities of Member States, OSH bodies, social partners, etc.) with a tool generator and assistance for developing and hosting data.
-OIRA sector-specific applications have been created by INRS at the national level: ‘road transport’ for companies transporting packaged goods by road, ‘catering’ for traditional catering services, ‘garage’ for car and heavy-load vehicle repair shops and ‘retail trade’ for non-food product shops.
+About 20 OIRA sector-specific applications have been created by INRS at the national level.

-The reinforcement of co-operation with counterpart institutes is also expressed through participation in joint projects, in particular those funded by the European Framework Programmes for Research and Development (FP7 and now Horizon 2020 programme).
+The reinforcement of co-operation with counterpart institutes is also expressed through participation in joint projects, in particular those funded by the European Framework Programs for Research and Development (Horizon 2020 and now horizon Europe program).
+At the European level, INRS took part or is taking part in the following EC-funded research projects such as Smartnanotox (completed in 2020) and HBM4EU.

 International Labour Organization (ILO)